Joshua Tree (1993 film): Two different endings

 The second ending, released theatrically in France and available on the unrated Artisan Entertainment DVD and the French region 2 DVD has an extra fight scene between Santee, Severance and Rudy.
 Santee only shoots Rudy from the ridge once and Rudy is knocked out as he hits his head on a rock.
 Santee's descent from the ridge is shorter.
 His fight with Severance is exactly the same but as he kicks Santee of the cliff his hand does not have as much blood on it as it did before.
 Immediately after landing on a ledge Santee starts climbing back up the cliff.
 Severance teases Rita about killing her but is interrupted by Santee, who is then interrupted by Rudy holding an AK-47 to his head.
 Santee gives up and is beaten down by Rudy and Severance.
 Just as they are about to kill him Rita intervenes and claims that if they do, they will never get the money he took from Jimmy Shoeshine.
 Even though the suitcase is hidden under a low railroad bridge elsewhere, Santee pretends it is hidden nearby.
 This gives him a chance to get the upper-hand over Severance and Rudy and bushwhacks them.
 All three of them fight but Severance is the first to run off as it is clear he is losing.
 Rita then beats him with a stick.
 Santee and Rudy are still fighting but he gets Rudy in a headlock.
 Rudy's last words before Santee breaks his neck are "Eddie was just a nigger."
 With Rudy dead Santee rushes back to Severance to stop him from hurting Rita.
 He pulverizes him and is about to finish him off with a boulder but there is no flashback and no mention of Eddie.
 The cops arrive and Severance is cuffed by Cepeda.

 Reception

 Critical response

-TV Guide stated in its average 2/4 star review: "Brimming with muscular martial artistry, energetically staged pursuit sequences, and a full quota of bullet barrages, ARMY OF ONE suffers mainly from over-length.
+TV Guide stated in its average 2/4 star review (which labeled it under its second film title): "Brimming with muscular martial artistry, energetically staged pursuit sequences, and a full quota of bullet barrages, ARMY OF ONE suffers mainly from over-length.
 Still, action aficionados will be too busy body-counting the bad guys to notice any of this proficient revenge drama's deficiencies... carries a lot more dramatic resonance than less thoughtfully-scripted fugitive movies."